Skip to Content

 Legal Protections Against Pregnancy Discrimination in San Diego & California

-The Pregnancy Discrimination Act (PDA) is a federal law that protects against discrimination based on pregnancy, childbirth, or related medical conditions.
-This legislation amends Title VII of the Civil Rights Act of 1964, mandating that pregnant employees receive the same treatment as other employees who are similar in their ability or inability to work.
+The Pregnancy Discrimination Act (PDA) serves as a federal law prohibiting workplace discrimination based on pregnancy, childbirth, or related medical conditions.
+This law amends Title VII of the Civil Rights Act of 1964, requiring employers to treat pregnant employees the same as those with similar ability or inability to work.

 Understanding Related Medical Conditions in Pregnancy Discrimination Laws

-Under the above laws, employers must treat pregnancy and related medical conditions like any other temporary disability pertaining to employment and benefits.
+Under federal and California laws, employers must treat pregnancy and related conditions as temporary disabilities regarding employment and benefits.

-These conditions can include anything medically related, such as:
+These conditions can include a variety of medical needs, such as:

-• Miscarriage: The loss of a pregnancy before the 20th week, which can have both physical and emotional impacts.
+• Miscarriage: The loss of a pregnancy before 20 weeks, which can have emotional and physical impacts.

 How Pregnancy Discrimination Manifests in the Workplace

-Pregnancy discrimination can occur in many ways, such as:
+Pregnancy discrimination can appear in many ways, including:

-• Derogatory remarks or offensive jokes about an employee’s pregnancy and body appearance.
+• Making derogatory remarks or jokes about pregnancy or body appearance.

-• An employer pressuring a pregnant employee to take unpaid leave before they are ready.
+• Pressuring an employee to take unpaid leave before they are ready.

 Childbirth or Medical Condition Discrimination in San Diego